-In some towns, there are also shared taxi vans (sometimes called colectivos in other countries) that provide transportation to smaller villages.
+In some towns, shared taxi vans (sometimes called colectivos in other countries) provide transportation to smaller villages.
 These vans usually wait near bus terminals, and don’t depart until they are nearly full.
 Fares depend on distance, and are cheaper than taxi fares.

-This service operates from the Brown Sugar Market at 111 North Front Street, a few hundred metres from the CCWT terminal.
+In Belize City, this service operates from the Brown Sugar Market at 111 North Front Street, a few hundred metres from the Swing Bridge.

 c) Tropic Ferry

-Tropic Ferry appears to be more of a private service that has to be arranged in advance.
+Tropic Ferry is a private water taxi service that has to be arranged in advance.
 Passengers are met at the airport, driven in a private a/c vehicle to the boat (a 3 minute drive to a marina located across the highway from the airport), and transported directly to destinations on Ambergris Caye.
 The price is higher than a public water taxi.

 2. Water taxi between Corozal and Ambergris Caye